fusioncharts/dev_centre_docs/advanced-charting/theme-manager/modifying-existing-themes.md

 | Change the border color for maps | `geo`-because, as per the requirement list above, these settings have to be applied only for all the maps in the application | `borderColor` | `chart` |

 <p class="text-info">
-Refer the [FusionCharts Suite XT Chart Attributes]{% linkTo attrs.md chart=area2d %} page for a complete understanding of the objects and attributes used to configure the charts, gauges, and maps.
+Refer the [FusionCharts Suite XT Chart Attributes](/chart-attributes?chart=area2d) page for a complete understanding of the objects and attributes used to configure the charts, gauges, and maps.
 </p>

 ### Step 3: